YanivBah/FullStack_Bootcamp/js/Week 1/Day 1/README.md

    location, partnerName, numberOfChildren.
 2. Based on this output the function returns a string with this format:
    `You will be a programmer in Tel Aviv and married to Sharon with 2 children`.

+---

+# 2.3 - Circle Area

+Write a function that calculates the circle area by a given radius as an argument.
+Print the area as it is calculated and then print it rounded to two decimal places.

+---

+# 2.4 - Date

+Find how to get the following:

+1. Name of the current day e.g. Sunday
+2. Current day of the month e.g. 31
+3. Current month e.g January
+4. Current Year e.g 2021

+Create a function that will return a string in the following format:
+`Today is Sunday the 31 of January, 2021`.